Flip Distance Between Triangulations of Convex Polygons is NP-Complete: Hardness of Finding Maximum Acyclic Subsets

-The remainder of the discussion of positive clause gadgets deals with directed conflicts.
-We analyse all the directed conflicts that can occur between positive clause gadgets and variable gadgets as well as between different positive clause gadgets.
-The goal is to argue that all directed conflicts that occur in the set $S$ that we construct along the way fit into the description of \cref{lem:acyclic}.
-This will guarantee in the end that $S$ induces an acyclic subgraph of $H$.
+The remainder of the discussion of positive clause gadgets deals with single-directed conflicts.
+We analyse all the single-directed conflicts that can occur between positive clause gadgets and variable gadgets as well as between different positive clause gadgets.
+The goal is to argue that all single-directed conflicts that occur in the set $S$ that we construct along the way fit into the description of \cref{lem:acyclic}.
+This will guarantee in the end that $S$ induces an acyclic subgraph of~$H$.

-\Cref{fig:conflictpos} on the left side depicts all ways, how to combine multiple clause gadgets at the same variable gadget.
+\Cref{fig:conflictpos} on the left side depicts all ways to combine multiple clause gadgets at the same variable gadget.
 By doing so, also conflicts between triangle pairs of different clause gadgets arise.
 In \cref{fig:conflictpos} on the right side, we display all directed conflicts to potential other clause gadgets that might be incident at the gadget of $x_i$ or $x_j$.
 We collect all the conflicts in the following lemma.
 Recall that we have a crossing whenever vertices of edges in $\Lambda(\Delta_i)$ and $\Lambda(\Delta'_j)$ appear in an alternating fashion along the boundary.
 For all combinations of positive clause gadgets, we study, which edges cross.

 \begin{lemma} All conflicts that occur in positive clause gadgets together with their variable gadgets are of the following forms: \begin{itemize} \itemsep{0em} \item Bidirected conflicts of the form $x_i\leftrightarrow\bar{x}_i$, $\bar{x}_j \leftrightarrow C_1$, $\bar{x}_i\leftrightarrow C_2$, $C_1\leftrightarrow C_2$. \item Directed conflicts between triangle pairs of the same type ($x_j \to C_2$, $C_2 \to C'_2$, $C_1\to C'_1$). \item Directed conflicts from above pairs to crossing pairs ($x_i\to C_1$, $C_2 \to C'_1$). \item Directed conflicts from above pairs to below pairs ($C_2\to \bar{x}_i$). \item Directed conflicts from crossing pairs to below pairs ($C_1\to\bar{x}_j$). \item Directed conflicts from crossing pairs $C_1$ to above pairs $C_2$ at the same variable. \end{itemize} \end{lemma}